kinode-dao/kinode-book/src/cookbook/writing_scripts.md

     }
 }
 ```
-This `scripts.json` file corresponds to a package which publishes a single script, `echo`, which doesn't request `root` capabilities, or any capabilities for tha matter.
+This `scripts.json` file corresponds to a package which publishes a single script, `echo`, which doesn't request `root` capabilities, or any capabilities for that matter.
 The keys of this object are the process paths inside of the `pkg/` folder.
 The name of the script will be the file path, with `.wasm` taken off.
 The object that `echo.wasm` points to is very similar to `manifest.json`, with a few things removed, and `root` has been added:
 - `root` means that all the capabilities held by the `terminal:terminal:sys` are passed to this script.
 This is rarely needed.
 - `public`: same as `manfiest.json` - corresponds to whether or not other processes can message `echo.wasm` without the messsaging cap